geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-18/meeting-transcript.md

 So you can either just, yeah, right?
 Like you can either use the UOp, which will be the output, and it'll be duplicated, it'll be dedupped with the one above it.
 Won't even be dedupped, it's the same UOp.
-Or you can use .src, so it should be the inputs to that.
+Or you can use.src, so it should be the inputs to that.

 **Chenyu** [00:22:48]
 Okay, let's move on to the next point.